Appearance

 | Ref-driven (no global singleton) | ❌ global toast() | ❌ | ❌ | ❌ | ❌ injected service | — | ✅ imperative ref handle |

-| One source → all 6 frameworks | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ |
+| Same API on all 6 frameworks | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ |

 Where Rozie wins today

 - The same component surface everywhere.
-Where the ecosystem offers a different library per framework — six APIs, six queue models, six theming stories —
+Where the ecosystem offers a different library per framework (six APIs, six queue models, six theming stories),

-ref— no module-global singleton, no plugin install, no injected service — so it keeps the dependency graph clean, is SSR-safe (every timer istypeof window-guarded), and is scopable to any subtree. - Accessible live region out of the box.
+ref, with no module-global singleton, no plugin install, and no injected service, so it keeps the dependency graph clean, is SSR-safe (every timer istypeof window-guarded), and is scopable to any subtree. - Precise, gesture-rich dismissal, matched to the polish leaders.
+Hover-to-pause resumes from the exact remainder (not a full restart); pointer swipe-to-dismiss is on by default with corner-derived direction, distance/velocity thresholds, and spring-back; every toast plays enter/exit animations, and an opt-in

---rozie-toast-*CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5 — where the incumbents ship opinionated, harder-to-fully-reskin CSS.
+--rozie-toast-*CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5, where the incumbents ship opinionated, harder-to-fully-reskin CSS.

 What Rozie defers